anuket-project/anuket-specifications/doc/ref_arch/README.md

 1. **Automated lifecycle management:** To minimize costs of the end-to-end lifecycle, maintenance downtime (target zero downtime), avoid errors and discrepancies resulting from manual processes.

-1. **Automated scalability:** To minimize costs and operational impacts through automated policy-driven scaling of workloads.
+1. **Automated scalability:** To minimize costs and operational impacts through automated policy-driven scaling of workloads by enabling automated horizontal scalability of workloads.

-1. **Automated closed loop assurance:** To minimize operational costs and simplify operations.
+1. **Automated closed loop assurance:** To minimize operational costs and simplify NFVI platform operations by using automated fault resolution and performance optimization.

 1. **Cloud nativeness:** To optimise the utilization of resources and enable operational efficiencies.